laas/fape/README.md

       variable NavLocation location;
     };

-    // Defines a type Item and a function "Location Item.location(Item ?)" type Item with {
+    // Defines a type Item and a function "Location Item.location(Item)" type Item with {
       variable Location location;
     };